MobileLifestyle/MobileLifestyle.github.io/_pages/participate.md

 ## Tools Used at the Workshop
 This workshop will be held remotely.
 It is important that participants test their tools and devices for a smooth event.
 Below, we list the currently planned tools that will be used during the workshop.
-If you see problems with these tools, feel free to contact us (see [Organizers](/Organizers) for contact details).
+If you see problems with these tools, feel free to contact us (see [Organizers](../Organizers) for contact details).

-### Video Conferencing
-We plan to use [Zoom](https://zoom.us/) as video-conferencing.
-It will be used throughout the workshop to connect the participants.
-We will also use the break-out feature when we need to split our participants into smaller groups for discussions.

-### Whiteboard
-We plan to use [Miro](https://miro.com/) as online whiteboard.
-It will be used to collect and cluster ideas from participants in the interactive parts of the workshop.

 ### (Asynchronous) Communication
-We plan to use [Slack](https://slack.com/) as communication platform for discussion between the sessions or after the workshop.
+We plan to use [Slack](https://slack.com/) as communication platform for discussion before or after the workshop.